 - Dishonored Check Fee (required for some) – If a landlord intends to charge a dishonored check fee, they must disclose it in the lease agreement.
 A dishonored check means that there was a lack of funds or credit to pay the check.
 Dishonored check fees are limited to $35.
 A landlord may not charge the tenant unless there is written demand for the dishonored check, no less than 30 days before commencing the action

 - Lead-Based Paint Disclosure (required for some) – Any rental unit in Oregon that is located within a building built before 1978 must include a lead-based paint disclosure and EPA-approved pamphlet in addition to notice of any existing hazards to protect new tenants.

 To learn more about required disclosures in Oregon, click here.

 Oregon Landlord Tenant Laws

 - Landlord Entry – All landlords in Oregon must provide 24 hours of notice before entering an occupied unit.
-This notice must also specify the intended entry time, as well as the individual who will enter.
-These requirements do not apply in emergency situations, though.
+These requirements do not apply in emergency situations.

 - Settling Legal Disputes – Oregon’s counties each operate their own courts for handling landlord-tenant disputes.
 Typically, these courts cap case values at around $10,000.
 Also, some courts handle eviction cases while others do not.